d3christ/spanwiki/wiki/manual/svm.md

 3) Backproject the selected features into space and time for interpretation Thanks to the magic of machine learning analyses, such model-free techniques exist!
 One of them is called "Support Vector Machines with Recursive Feature Elimination (or SVM-RFE).
 The general goal of SVM-RFE is to maximize classification while minimizing features (which addresses statistical problems in which p>>n).
 Here, in addition to this overview of the procedure, we provide relevant code for implementing SVM-RFE on whole brain data, and also include a sample write-up for describing results.

-Code:
-TBA
+Code (TBA):
+Task-specific parameters []
+Python code that calls tooboxes []

-Sample Results (cf. Ferenczi et al., 2016, Science, supplement):
+Sample Description (cf. Ferenczi et al., 2016, Science, supplement):
 "Support vector machine classification analysis with recursive feature elimination To obtain a model-free confirmation of the effects of pharmacological agents on optogenetic midbrain stimulation, we applied a support vector machine classification analysis with recursive